 The test shall be carried out on a rectangular wire in accordance with IS 5825/IEC 60172, unless otherwise agreed between CTC Manufacturer and purchaser.

-When required by a purchaser, CTC Manufacturer of the enamelled wire shall supply evidence that the wire meets the requirement for the temperature index.
+When required by a purchaser, CTC manufacturer of the enamelled wire shall supply evidence that the wire meets the requirement for the temperature index.

 NOTES

-1 The temperature index requirement based on an extrapolated life of 20,000 h related to enamelled wire tested unvarnished and not as part of an insulation system.
+1 The temperature index requirement based on an extrapolated life of 20 000 h related to enamelled wire tested unvarnished and not as part of an insulation system.

-2 Temperature in degree Celsius corresponding to the temperature index is not necessarily that at which it is recommended that the wire be operated and this will depend on many factors including the type of equipment involved.
+2 Temperature in degree celsius corresponding to the temperature index is not necessarily that at which it is recommended that the wire be operated and this will depend on many factors including the type of equipment involved.

 5.12 Test of Specified Non-Proportional Extension Strength Rp0.2

-It shall follow the provisions of IS 1608 (Part 1/ISO 6892-1 to conduct the tests.
+It shall follow the provisions of IS 1608 (Part 1)/ISO 6892-1 to conduct the tests.

 6 PACKAGING